-48. The approval required by section 5 of the West Approval of West Indian Indian Court of Appeal Act, 1919, to the draft rules to be Court of made under the said Act shall be signified by resolution of Appeal the Legislative Council.
+Approval of West Indian Court of Appeal Rules.
+See Schedule.
+44. The approval required by section 5 of the West Indian Court of Appeal Act, 1919, to the draft rules to be made under the said Act shall be signified by resolution of the Legislative Council.